joaoafigueira/CompleteMvcApp/README.md

-## A MVC Core application to apply the knowledge studied in the dev.io course.
+## A MVC Core application to apply what have been studied so far in the dev.io course.